Your first ECS meeting: how to arrive and thrive

 Poster sessions: Monday through Wednesday from 1800-2000h.

 Always “pay it forward.”
-If you are in a group where you know people who may not know each other, take a minute to make sure everyone is introduced.
-Simply sharing a name and institution can often start conversations and connections.
+If you are in a group where you know people who may not know each other, take a minute to introduce everyone.
+Simply sharing a name and institution often starts conversations and connections.

-As you wait for a session to start or stand in line for coffee, try striking up a conversation with the person in front of you by saying something as simple as “Are you enjoying the conference?” or “What session did you just attend?”
+Try striking up a conversation with the person in front of you as you wait for a session to start, or stand in line for coffee.
+Say something as simple as “Are you enjoying the conference?” or “What session did you just attend?”
 These can be quick conversations, or they may open up the possibility for a longer one.

 If going up to strangers is too daunting, try asking a question at the end of a session or tagging the meeting on social media.
-This way you get your face and name out in the community, and that can be helpful down the road.
+This way you get your face and name out in the community which can be helpful down the road.

-After the meeting, find the people you met on LinkedIn or Twitter.
-If you connect in the days immediately following the conference, they are more likely to remember you, and accept your invitation to connect.
+Find the people you met at the meeting on LinkedIn or Twitter.
+If you connect in the days immediately following the conference, they are more likely to remember you and accept your invitation to connect.